-From a country in lockdown with schools closed for the foreseeable future, to queues around supermarkets and often contradictory media messages, the coronavirus or COVID-19 is causing significant disruption to day-to-day lives.
+The coronavirus or COVID-19 has caused significant disruption to our day-to-day lives.
 Not surprisingly, this brings with it a host of additional stresses and anxieties.

 Stress is defined by the Health and Safety Executive (HSE) as “the adverse reaction people have to excessive pressures or other types of demand placed on them”, and can be caused by a lack of control over a situation, uncertainty, change, a lack of information, or too much to do.

 It is fair to say that the impacts of COVID-19 press all of these buttons.

 When considering workplaces, the HSE outlines six areas of work design that have the potential to cause stress.